 Pathe will release ‘Selma’, starring British actor David Oyelowo as Dr. Martin Luther King Jr. with Tom Wilkinson as President Lyndon B. Johnson; Carmen Ejogo as Coretta King; Tim Roth as Governor George Wallace; and Oprah Winfrey as Annie Lee Cooper, in UK cinemas on 6th February.

-Journey to Justice is holding three exclusive preview screenings of the film in Sheffield, Newcastle and London (details below) to help fund our education work.
-Every penny of your ticket price will go to projects which will make connections with campaigns for social justice now.
-Our travelling exhibition on the US civil rights movement and its links to the UK will be at The Discovery Museum in Newcastle throughout April.
+Journey to Justice held three exclusive preview screenings of the film in Sheffield, Newcastle & London to help fund our education work.
+Every penny of your ticket price went to projects which made connections with campaigns for social justice now.
+Our travelling exhibition on the US civil rights movement and its links to the UK was at Discovery Museum in Newcastle throughout April 2015.